vkoestline/consumer_track_test/README.md

 - No Scaling functionality

 # Prerequisites

+You need the following tools to be able to launch this infrastructure/application.

-- Need to have Terraform
+- Terraform
-- Need to have unzip utility
-- Need to have AWS CLI configured
+- Unzip
-- Need to have an AWS account with AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
+- An AWS account with appropriate accesses to launch infrastructure
-- Need to have proper AWS access to create resources
-- Ubuntu server to run test
+- AWS CLI installed and configured
+- AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY

+You can install all the prerequisite tools by either:

+- running the prerequisites.sh file after cloning your repository (assumes nothing is previously installed)
+- downloading the necessary tools separately

 Example:

-On a clean EC2 instance
+To run the prerequisites.sh script, type the following on a clean EC2 instance:

+> `source prerequisites.sh`

+To install the components separately, follow these instructions:

 > `wget https://releases.hashicorp.com/terraform/0.11.7/terraform_0.11.7_linux_amd64.zip`

 > `sudo apt-get install unzip`